 Collect Data: Take a survey of high school students (with parental permission).
 Ensure anonymity and privacy of responses.

 Analyze Results: You have to look for patterns in the data.
-Do certain social media platforms link to negative feelings?
-Does time spent online impact moods?
+Does engaging with certain social media platforms produce negative feelings than others?
+Does the time spent online impact moods?

 Draw Conclusions: Summarize what you discover in a clear way.
 What did you learn about the relationship between social media and mental health?
-You should put all this done in your conclusion.
+You should put all of your findings in your conclusion.

 We've rounded up our list of the best innovative project ideas for students.
 With any of these projects, you can make a meaningful contribution to the world around you.

-So, all you have to do right now is pick any of the projects we've listed, and you'll do just fine.
+All you have to do right now is pick any of the projects we've listed.

-But you must remember that the most important ingredient for success is your determination and passion.
-Good luck!
+But you must remember that the most important ingredient for success is your determination and deep interest.

 Exploring innovative project ideas is a great way to stand out in college applications, and Indigo Research can help bring these ideas to life.
 Work with top professors, gain invaluable research skills, and produce publishable work.
 Whether in AI, genetics, or any field, our mentorship and resources will guide you every step of the way.
 Start your journey with Indigo Research today and turn your innovative ideas into impressive projects.